Learning Long Range Dependencies on Graphs via Random Walks: Theoretical Results

-In order to prove the above theorem, we first state a result on the expressive power of the walk aggregator function.
-Roughly speaking, we show that there exist aggregation functions such that for a node $v$ this function counts the number of induced subgraphs that $v$ is part of.
+In order to prove the 1-WL expressivity, we first state a result on the expressive power of the walk aggregator function.
+We show that there exist aggregation functions such that for a node $v$ this function counts the number of induced subgraphs that $v$ is part of.
 Since $v$ assumes a particular role (also refered to as orbit) in the subgraph, we are essentially interested in the subgraph rooted at $v$.
-In the following, let $G_v$ denote the graph $G$ rooted at node $v$ and let $\simeq$ denote the isomorphism relation.
-We now define the set $x_{\ell}(G,v) = \{\{ H \simeq G_v = G[\{w_0,\ldots,w_k=v\}], W=(w_0,\ldots,w_\ell), W \in \Wcal_\ell(G) \}\}$ which corresponds to the set of subgraphs with root $v$ that are identified when using random walks of size $\ell$.
+In the following, let $G_v$ denote the graph $G$ rooted at node $v$.
+Then, the set $x_{\ell}(G,v) = \{\{ G_v = G[\{w_0,\ldots,w_k=v\}], W=(w_0,\ldots,w_\ell), W \in \Wcal_\ell(G) \}\}$ corresponds to the set of subgraphs with root $v$ that are identified when using random walks of size $\ell$.

 \begin{lemma} There exists a function $h^V_{\text{agg}}$ such that for any node $v \in G$, $v' \in G'$ and walk length $\ell$, it holds that $h^V_{\text{agg}}(v) = h^V_{\text{agg}}(v')$ if and only if $x_{\ell}(G,v) = x_{\ell}(G',v')$. \end{lemma}